 We first reported on presidential prediction markets in a favorite story of ours that aired back in 2004.
 Since then, more and more people have been talking about electronic markets like Intrade (based in Dublin) and IEM (based in Iowa).
 And recently, there was even a proposal for presidential arbitrage.
 Over at The Daily Beast, Alex Klein revealed a just about risk-free way to make an annual return of more than 40 percent on a simple pair of bets.

 — Paul Solman (@paulsolman) September 19, 2012

-In response, Doug Dachille, former head of trading at JP Morgan, emailed to warn of the dangers in such a bet: “basis risk” — because Obama or Romney could lose the popular vote (IEM) but win the election (Intrade); “counterparty risk” — because the market in which you’ve bet on could collapse and be unable to pay; “tail risk” — trades that offer a very small payoff most of the time, but result in a loss if some event occurs that has happened relatively infrequently on a historical basis.
-And, we should add, “legal risk” — the possibility that the U.S. government might move against you for trying to “repatriate” profits from an offshore gambling site like Intrade if it should determine it to be illegal.
+In response, Doug Dachille, former head of trading at JP Morgan, emailed to warn of the dangers inherent in such an “arbitrage”t: “basis risk” — because Obama or Romney could lose the popular vote (IEM) but win the election (Intrade); “counterparty risk” — because the market in which you’ve bet could collapse and be unable to pay; “tail risk” — trades that offer a very small payoff most of the time, but result in a loss if some event occurs that has happened relatively infrequently on a historical basis.
+And, we should add, “legal risk” — the possibility that the U.S. government might move against you for trying to “repatriate” profits from an offshore gambling site like Intrade if it should determine the online betting to be illegal.

 André Júdice Glória: I’m an MIT student and at MIT, we don’t really bet – we arbitrage.

 PS: “Arbitrage,” meaning you take advantage of price differences.
 If something’s more expensive in one place, cheaper in the other, you buy one — sell the other.
 You make the difference.
 You lock it in.

 AJG: That’s exactly right.
 We pay attention to what the market is doing at any given time, and when we find that prices fall out of line in different markets we get an opportunity of locking in some riskless profit.